-The Magnum 3 will normally exit a spiral dive spontaneously, however certain parameters could influence its behaviour and the wing remain stable.
-These include: very tight chest strap settings; total weight in flight outside of the certified weight range; or being in a very deeply engaged spiral dive with a very high sink rate >14m/s.
+The Swiftmax 2 will normally exit a spiral dive spontaneously, however certain parameters can influence its behaviour and it is not impossible for the wing remain stable in the spiral.
+These parameters include: very tight chest strap settings; total weight in flight outside of the certified weight range and/or being in a very deeply engaged spiral dive with a very high sink rate >14m/s.
 You should always be prepared to pilot the wing out of a spiral dive with opposite weight shift and a smooth application of the brake, the rotational speed will then start to reduce and the glider will resume normal flight.
-Never attempt to recover from a spiral with hard or quick opposite inputs as this will result in an aggressive climb and surge.
+Never attempt to recover from a spiral with hard or guick opposite inputs as this will result in an aggressive climb and surge.

 Always be prepared to pilot the wing out of a spiral dive.
-Use opposite weight shift and apply enough outside brake to stop the wing from spiralling.
+If necessary use opposite weight shift and apply enough outside brake to stop the wing from spiralling.